 - Ciaccona (an instrumental movement: strings only) is dedicated to Pope John Paul II

 - Libera me commemorates the 22,000 victims of the 1940 Katyn Massacre in which the Soviet Secret Police killed its own citizens and buried them in mass graves in the Katyn forest.

-The entire mass offers four of what I call “experiential planes of absorption.”
+The entire mass offers four “experiential planes of absorption.”
 This involves more than hearing.
 Penderecki’s creative genius is his ability to transport us to a time and place where his sounds completely envelop us in the empathic vibration of an event.
 We know in our gut what the dedicatees heard, saw, smelled, tasted, and felt.
 The four planes are: 1) the Horror of Victimization, 2) Communal Prayer, 3) Human Introspection, and 4) Historical Reflection – like a Greek chorus reminding us of lessons learned and warning us not to repeat history’s horrors.

 One of my favorite movements is the Agnus Dei, in which the orchestra falls silent and the chorus offers an a cappella plea to the Lamb of God for the eternal rest of the dead – specifically the persecuted victims of Poland’s tragic past.
 This movement is dedicated to Cardinal Stefan Wyszyński who worked to hide Jews during the Nazi occupation of Poland during WWII.
 He also resisted post-war communism and was imprisoned and tortured for his activism.
 He is scheduled for canonization on 7 June 2020, so it seems fitting to listen to this particular movement at this particular time.